gbarretto/logout4shell-container/README.md

 1. In the AWS Management Console adjust the security group for the Logout4Shell Container to allow inbound connection from the IP address of the Vulnerable App on ports 1389 and 8888.

 ## How it works
-1. Let's first vaildate that the Vulernable app is indeed vulnerable.
-From the FullHunt log4j scan terminal window, execute the command below replacing ```<Vulnerable_App_IP_Address>``` with the IP address of the Vulmerable app instance.
+1. Let's first vaildate that the Vulnernable app is indeed vulnerable.
+From the FullHunt log4j scan terminal window, execute the command below replacing ```<Vulnerable_App_IP_Address>``` with the IP address of the Vulnerable app instance.
 ```
 sudo docker run -it --rm log4j-scan -u http://<Vulnerable_App_IP_Address>:443
 ```